Triton-Robotics/TR-mbed/README.md

 ### Finding the Makefile

-1. Go into the Makefiles folder, and select the appropriate makefile for your operating system.
+1. Go into the Makefiles folder, and copy the appropriate makefile for your operating system outside the folder.

 2. Now, you can build your code with the following command: